 Are you interested in the Lorenzo Reading Series (i.e. Lorenzo@Home as of 2020-2021)?
 Do you want the chance to speak with authors, musicians, and/or patrons?
 Would you like to learn more about journalistic reporting and writing?
 Then being an event reporter and/or interviewer is the job for you.

-Students who choose this position will be asked to attend as many Lorenzo Society events as their schedule allows and to write articles recapping the events which adhere to the Canadian Press Styleguide.
-These articles should include a summary of the event (who/what/when/where/why) and interviews with event attendees and/or the author/musicians featured at the event.
-[NOTE: contact information can be provided should the student wish to conduct an interview prior to the event.]
-If you don’t have prior experience with journalistic writing and/or the Canadian Press Styleguide, don’t worry!
-Jessica Raven, co-creator of The Lorenzo Review, has copy-editing experience and is happy to teach you everything that you need to know.
-It sounds intimidating but is actually quite simple!
+Students who choose this position will be asked to attend as many Lorenzo Society events as their schedule allows and to write articles recapping the events which adhere to the Canadian Press Stylebook, and/or to conduct interviews (Q&A style or formally) with featured authors.
+[NOTE: contact information can be provided should the student wish to conduct an interview prior to the event, as the number of people able to participate in events on Teams is limited.]
+If you don’t have prior experience with journalistic writing and/or the Canadian Press Stylebook, don’t worry!
+Jessica Raven, creator of The Lorenzo Review, has copy-editing experience and is happy to teach you everything that you need to know via Teams, Zoom, or email.
+It sounds intimidating but is actually quite simple.

 Do you love taking photos?
 Are you looking to practice and improve your skills?
 Consider becoming a photographer for your internship!
 We will accept creative photography of just about anything, so long as it is not deemed to be in any way offensive or harmful.
 For examples of past photography content, click here.

 Students interested in obtaining a COMx internship with The Lorenzo Review must email Jessica and/or Andrea to discuss what role they would like to perform by the deadline given to you by your instructor.
 Once a role has been agreed upon, you must confirm with them to ensure you get course credit.